 Top 10 Nursing Schools in Alabama

-With a student body of over 30,000, Auburn University’s student-to-faculty ratio of 19:1 is impressive.
+With a student body of under 27,000, Auburn University’s student-to-faculty ratio of 20:1 is impressive.
 That low ratio means nursing students get to enjoy the big-school feel while still getting personal attention from professors.
 Auburn’s BSN program is broken into two parts: two years of pre-nursing coursework, then two years in the nursing program.
 In total, this program is designed to take five years to complete, or 10 semesters.
 It’s a good program, but the length could deter some applicants.
 The nursing program does have a separate application process than Auburn University so prospective students will need to meet the criteria for both.

 Established in 1841, Samford University is among the oldest schools in the US.
 Samford is also ranked as the top school in Alabama by The Wall Street Journal and Times Higher Education for 2022, so students can be sure the nursing program is top-tier.
 In fact, Samford has held the position since 2016.
-A high NCLEX pass rate and above-average job placement rate are two key things to know about the BSN.
+A high NCLEX pass rate and an above-average job placement rate are two key things to know about the BSN.
 The Ida Moffett School of Nursing has been educating nurses for nearly 100 years, too.
 Students have to pay a private school tuition rate, but the quality and outcomes of the program may be worth it.
 Moffett & Sanders School of Nursing is a designated Center of Excellence by the National League for Nursing

 Based in Mobile, Spring Hill College is a private school and the most expensive college to make this list.
-However, with a perfect NCLEX pass rate for recent grads and a 95.4% job placement rate for grads within six months of earning a degree, the price is well worth it.
+However, with an above-average NCLEX pass rate for recent grads and a 92% job placement rate for grads within six months of earning a degree, the price is well worth it.
 The Spring Hill College Division of Nursing is considered one of the best in the South, and the BSN is no exception.
 Traditional BSN students may also choose a pre-med BSN track, perfect for anyone that is planning on continuing their education after completing their BSN.
 Interestingly, the BSN program is also very common for medical school applicants.
 In fact, 100% of the 2020 graduates that applied to medical school were accepted.
 Furthermore, Forbes Magazine ranked Spring Hill College as one of the top ten best colleges for return on investment (ROI).

-University of Mobile is a private, Christian school that integrates religion into its academics.
+The University of Mobile is a private, Christian school that integrates religion into its academics.
 While students may be required to complete some religion courses, most of the BSN will focus entirely on nursing.
 Applicants to the program must meet minimum academic standards and complete a background check, so admission can be tough.
-However, the 100% NCLEX pass rate for recent grads shows just how rewarding the program can be.
-University of Mobile also has an accelerated BSN for students with at least 63 college credits and an RN to BSN designed for working nurses.
+However, a high NCLEX pass rate for recent grads shows just how rewarding the program can be.
+The University of Mobile also has an accelerated BSN for students with at least 63 college credits and an RN to BSN designed for working nurses.

 Founded in 1963, the University of South Alabama is another relatively young school.
-Over the past 56 years, USA has grown to include 15,000 students and in 1987 absorbed the former Providence Hospital.
+Over the past 56 years, USA has grown to include just shy of 8,800 students and in 1987 absorbed the former Providence Hospital.
 That old hospital is now home to the College of Nursing, home to some of the USA’s premier programs.
 The traditional BSN has an early acceptance program for current high school students, but the most interesting program is the accelerated BSN/MSN.
-This program lets current bachelor degree holders finish their BSN and MSN in just two years of full-time study.
+This program lets current bachelor's degree holders finish their BSN and MSN in just two years of full-time study.

 4 Key Factors That Affect Nursing School Tuition